cronvel/3d-kit/doc/blender-export.md

 * Create a basic mesh, select all faces
 * Go to the texture panel (right panel), click the texture for material, choose the "image or movie" type, open your texture
+* The object must have all transformations applied (or the model will load with already defined translation/rotation/scale but we want to export using world coordinate), to apply: in 3D view, select the object Ctrl-A > “All transforms”
 * The model must have UV-mapping, if it doesn't, then:
 	* Below, set the coordinates' type to UV, flat projection
 	* In the top panel, choose the "UV editing" view